Creepy Things That Were Considered Normal 100 Years Ago

 Bubonic plague was still a threat

 Yersinia pestis is a pretty famous bacterium.
-It has the greatest stage name ever, the Black Death, and rocked the 14th century so hard that one third of Europe was killed.
-Bubonic plague however, wasn't just a problem for Europeans dead hundreds of years ago — there were over 1,000 cases in the U.S. during the 20th century, per Scientific American.
+It has the greatest stage name ever; the Black Death, and rocked the 14th century so hard that one third of Europe was killed.
+However, bubonic plague wasn't just a problem for Europeans hundreds of years ago: There were over 1,000 cases in the U.S. during the 20th century.

 Bubonic plague is primarily transmitted by fleabites, specifically from fleas carried by rats, like the ones that came to the U.S. aboard steamships bound for San Francisco in 1900.
 That city's Chinatown hosted the very first American outbreak of plague, and it scared California's leaders so much that they conspired to hide it from the rest of the country.
-San Francisco's mayor and the state governor, along with their willing accomplices in California's media and business titans, author Marilyn Chase explained to History, "actually appealed to and secured the collaboration of the surgeon general of the United States" in covering up the plague outbreak.
+San Francisco's mayor and the state governor, along with their willing accomplices in California's media and business titans, managed to persuade the surgeon general of the United States to help cover up the plague outbreak.
 At least 172 people died before the outbreak ended.

 The first 25 years of the 20th century saw over 500 cases of plague, and they would usually be in port towns.
 In 1920, Galveston, Texas, was home to another outbreak.
 This time, the city acted quickly.
 The source of the disease was discovered (rats), and Galveston embarked on a two-year rodent murder spree that helped end the outbreak with only 11 dead.